-Let’s say you purchase $150,000 of life insurance coverage.
-Eventually, you go to your bank for a $350,000 loan and use a collateral assignment on the policy as partial collateral.
+Let’s say you purchase $300,000 of term life insurance coverage.
+Eventually, you go to your bank for a $150,000 loan and use a collateral assignment on the policy as partial collateral.
 Your children are named as the beneficiaries on your life insurance policy.
 After you die, both the bank and your children make claims with the insurance company for the death benefit.
 The bank would have the right to the money that is still owed to them above anything your children would receive.
 The collateral assignee (the bank) has priority.
-That means they will be paid before the rest of the death benefit is released to the beneficiaries (your children).
+That means they will be paid before the rest of the death benefit is released to the beneficiaries (in this case, your children).

 Some lenders will consider using an existing life insurance policy for an assignment.
 Others may say you need a new policy for their purposes.
 Either way, using life insurance as collateral to secure a loan is a fairly common practice that every insurance company can handle.

 Go to your bank and find out what their requirements are and what kinds of loans they offer.

 Loans are most often backed by the Small Business Administration and sold by larger banks like Wells Fargo, Chase, or Bank of America.
 Smaller banks are certainly an option, as well.